 I’m starting off with Bylakuppe, a Tibetan settlement in Karnataka state and around 3hrs drive from Bangalore city.
 I’ve been to Bylakuppe twice — first, in 2008, en route to Coorg and the second time, with AOL India’s Shutterbugs group.

 It’s kind of weird to be traveling for an hour or two through Karnataka’s smaller towns, seeing the locals and sign boards in Kannada and then suddenly seeing a lot of Tibetans and Buddhist monks in one large piece of land off Mysore road.

 We were en route to Coorg and had heard of Bylakuppe from friends, so we decided to make it the lunch stop in our journey.
-It was noon by the time we arrived and we decided to quickly check out the Golden Temple before having lunch.
+It was noon by the time we arrived and we decided to quickly check out the Namdroling Monastery – also known as the Golden Temple – before having lunch.

 From inside the Golden Temple:

 A few from just outside the Golden Temple…

 I forgot the name of the restaurant we had lunch from but it was a garden restaurant on the road that leads to the Golden Temple.
 Don’t expect anything fancy in Bylakuppe, most restaurants (and there are only a few) serve simple Tibetan dishes.
 You do get South Indian food just outside the Golden Temple and the standard “fried rice” fare is available at some restaurants.
 But don’t go asking around for Chinese food!
 Tibetans hate them!

 If you are wondering what we had, it was thukpa (noodle soup; veg & beef) and tingmo (steamed rice bread).

 It was shocking how cheap it all was.
 Three of us ate all that for less than Rs.
 100!